-Mark and Abraham surrendered and were driven back to the community.
+Mark and David surrendered and were driven back to the community.

 Mark’s family, most of whom live in New Zealand, never had any suspicions about the Twelve Tribes.
 “They just thought we were in a nice Christian community,” he says.
 But Rose’s family was different.
 “We knew from the beginning that it was a cult,” says Rose’s sister, Cathy Cruzado, who lives in Paris.